Born Again Minimalist

 - Being a vegan

 - Being a nomad whose possessions all fit into a single backpack

 - Eschewing physical books and movies for their digital or audible counterparts

 I like to focus on what I call “lifestyle minimalism,” which is paring down the non-tangible things in your life as well as the physical items in your space.
-I write about physical and mental wellness and am also an independent coach – you can like my coaching Facebook page over on the right side of this page!
+I write about wellness: physical, emotional, financial, and otherwise.
+A holistic approach to life with a solid plan is how this Type-A hippie does things around here.

 What minimalism is for you

 What this website does

 Born Again Minimalist (No, I’m not religious, it’s a “renewal” thing, oh nevermind) is here to help you find your minimalism.
 I write about a lot of topics, including wellness, fitness, relationships, travel, food, home, and lifestyle.
 The earlier posts (circa summer 2012) go through a lot of my own personal decluttering.
 If you are looking around thinking, “Where did all this stuff come from???” then I recommend you start at the beginning and learn from my mistakes and experiences.
 Here to help.